Z-Naderi/secure-dns-tunnel/README.md

 ### 1\.
 Launch the Server

 Open a terminal and run `server.py`.
-The server will start listening for DNS queries.
+The server will start listening for DNS queries on TCP port `5354`.

 ```bash
 python server.py
 ```

 > ```
-> 🛡️ DNS Tunnel Server running on 127.0.0.1:5353...
+> 🔒 DNS Tunnel Server running on 127.0.0.1:5354 for domain tunnel.example.com
-> 📡 Listening for data on domain: tunnel.example.com
 > ```

 ### 2\.
 Run the Agent

 In a **new terminal**, run `agent.py`.
-It will prompt for your message.
+The Agent will first attempt to send a reset signal to the server, then prompt for your message.

 ```bash
 python agent.py
 ```

 > ```
+> 🔹 Sending reset signal...
+> ✅ Server reset confirmed
-> Enter your secret message: This is a highly confidential message that will be tunneled over DNS.
+> Enter your message: This is a highly confidential message that will be tunneled over DNS.
+> 📆 Total chunks: [number of chunks]
+> 📤 Sending chunk 0
+> 📤 Sending chunk 1
 > ```

 ### 3\.
 Watch the Magic Happen\!

-The agent will show its progress, and the server will show received chunks.
+The agent will show its progress, including congestion control states, and the server will show received chunks.

-**💻 Agent Output:**
+**💻 Agent Output (Examples):**

 > ```
-> 🔹 Sending chunk 0, try 1...
+> 📤 Sending chunk 0
-> ✅ ACK received for chunk 0
+> ✅ ACK received for seq 1
+> 🚀 Slow Start → cwnd = 4
+> 📤 Sending chunk 1
+> 📤 Sending chunk 2
-> 🔹 Sending chunk 1, try 1...
+> 📤 Sending chunk 3
-> ✅ ACK received for chunk 1
+> ✅ ACK received for seq 4
-> 🔹 Sending chunk 2, try 1...
+> 🚀 Slow Start → cwnd = 8
+> 🔁 Duplicate ACK for 4 (1)
+> 🔁 Duplicate ACK for 4 (2)
+> 🔁 Duplicate ACK for 4 (3)
+> 🚀 Fast Retransmit: Resending chunk 4
-> ✅ ACK received for chunk 2
+> ✅ ACK received for seq 5
+> ✅ Exiting Fast Recovery: cwnd = 4
+> ...
-> ✨ All chunks sent and acknowledged successfully!
+> ✅ All chunks sent and acknowledged.
 > ```

-**🛡️ Server Output:**
+**🛡️ Server Output (Examples):**

 > ```
+> 🔄 Before reset: expected_seq=0, received_chunks={}
+> 🔄 Server state reset by client.
+> ✅ Stored chunk 0
-> ✅ Received chunk 0: b'This is a highly confidentia'
+> 📦 Received 0: This is a highly confidentia
+> ✅ Stored chunk 1
-> ✅ Received chunk 1: b'l message that will be tunn'
+> 📦 Received 1: l message that will be tunn
+> ✅ Stored chunk 2
-> ✅ Received chunk 2: b'eled over DNS.'
+> 📦 Received 2: eled over DNS.
+And this
+> ✅ Stored chunk 3
+> 📦 Received 3:  is even more data to test
+> 🔁 Duplicate chunk 0 ignored.
+> ⏭ Ignoring chunk 1 as it is older than expected_seq=4
+> ✅ Stored chunk 4
+> 📦 Received 4:  the advanced features.
 > ```

 ### 4\.
 View the Reconstructed Message